ZMAlexander/ShootYourFriendsWebsite/_drafts/draft.md

 github: "https://github.com/alainpham/"
 noimage: true
 ---
 Hello This is a good one.
+To see it in action, copy this file to the _posts folder.
 <!--more-->

 ## Test Title 1